MahinShahriar1/Control-System-Project/README.md

 # Advanced Home Automation System with Wifi & Mobile Application Based Interface
-The project is being developed by Iot based devices & algorithms to focuses on the future home appliences & technologies.
-The project tries to address the advancment in communication sector by implememting better modules & technologies.
+The project is being developed by IoT based devices & algorithms to focus on the future home appliences & technologies.
+The project tries to address the advancment in communication sector by implememting better modules & applications.
 Wifi based communication & mobile app interface services is being implemented to build home automation system.